 859, June 14th: Charles the Bald’s accusations of treachery against Archbishop Wanilo of Sens.

 860, circa: a mass from Saint-Martin of Tours praying for God’s help against barbarian persecution.

 869, April 17th: a charter of King Salomon of Brittany in favour of the abbey of Plélan.

 877: Archbishop Hincmar of Rheims’ Ordo to crown King Louis the Stammerer.

-877, January 6th: A diploma of Charles the Bald for Saint-Bénigne of Dijon.
+877, January 6th: a diploma of Charles the Bald in favour of Saint-Bénigne of Dijon.

 885, December 3rd: a charter of Hugh the Abbot freeing a slave and making him a Roman citizen.